 Difference Between Monopoly vs Perfect Competition

-Under a Monopoly market structure, there is one seller of the product in lieu of various buyers hence the seller has the full influence to set the price.
-Therefore, under the monopoly market structure, the seller is a price maker and not a price taker.
-Also, there are high barriers to entry and exit the market as a result not many sellers are able to enter the market.
-Under the Perfect Competition market structure, there are large numbers of buyers and sellers in the market and each firm is taking the same price of the product from the buyers.
-Under this market structure, each firm is a price taker and not a price maker because there are low barriers to entry and exit in the market.
+Under a Monopoly market structure, there is one product seller in lieu of various buyers; hence the seller has the full influence to set the price.
+Therefore, under the monopoly market structure, the seller is a price maker, not a price taker.
+Also, there are high barriers to entry and exit the market.
+As a result, not many sellers can enter the market.
+Under the Perfect Competition market structure, there are large numbers of buyers and sellers in the market, and each firm is taking the same price of the product from the buyers.
+Each firm is a price taker and not a price maker because there are low barriers to entry and exit in the market.
 Under perfect competition, all sellers of the product sell identical products.

-In this Monopoly vs Perfect Competition article, we will focus on understanding the difference between Monopoly vs Perfect Competition.
+This Monopoly vs Perfect Competition article will focus on understanding the difference between Monopoly vs Perfect Competition.

-A market is a platform where various buyers and sellers of a commodity meet, interact, and strike a deal on a mutually agreed price.
-There are different kinds and nature of markets that are explained in economics.
-The various factors which determine what kind of market and the nature of the market are the numbers of buyers and sellers in the market, Entry, and exit of the market, the power to influence the price in the market, the intensity of competition.
+A market is a platform where various buyers and sellers of a commodity meet, interact, and strike a deal at a mutually agreed price.
+There are different kinds and natures of markets that are explained in economics.
+The various factors which determine what kind of market and the nature of the market are the number of buyers and sellers in the market, the market’s Entry and exit, the power to influence the price in the market, and the intensity of competition.

 There is the following number of markets that are present: –